-• Group G: Unit-linked with profits policies issued by RL after 30 June 2001.
+- Group F: Conventional with profits policies issued by RA before 1 January 2001.
+This covers OB life and pension business. - Group G: Unit-linked with profits policies issued by RL after 30 June 2001.

 A summary of the main products and policy types contained in each group is given in Appendix 2.